What’s the lowdown?

 - tender breasts

 For some women, Mirena crash symptoms appear recurrently before each period, lasting for months.
 Some other women report symptoms ongoing for extended periods of time.
 There is no definition of this in medical literature and there is no scientific evidence for or research into this.
+If you are experiencing sore boobs, starflower oil is a little-known life saver when it comes to easing inflammation.

 When will your periods and fertility return after the Mirena?

-One of the great benefits of the Mirena coil/IUS is that it thins the lining of your webs which makes periods lighter or disappear completely (good times for those with heavy periods).
+One of the great benefits of the Mirena coil/IUS is that it thins the lining of your womb which makes periods lighter or disappear completely (good times for those with heavy periods).
 After removal, it can take time for this lining to build back up again.

 Had your Mirena removed and still no period?